You Will Need

 Step 6: Start cutting.

-Line up the ruler and cut along the lines on all 4 sides.
+Line up the ruler and cut along the lines on all 4 sides with the box cutter.
 The four rules for this are:

 • Cut beyond the corners